sdpython/sdpython.github.io/doc/experimental-experiment/v0.1.0/_sources/auto_examples/plot_llama_diff_dort_301.rst

 ..
-GENERATED FROM PYTHON SOURCE LINES 355-356
+GENERATED FROM PYTHON SOURCE LINES 367-368

 Let's apply onnxruntime optimization

 ..
-GENERATED FROM PYTHON SOURCE LINES 356-375
+GENERATED FROM PYTHON SOURCE LINES 368-387

 .. code-block:: Python

-    if ortopt:
+    if "instance" in storage and ortopt:
         providers = (
             [("CUDAExecutionProvider", {}), ("CPUExecutionProvider", {})]
             if use_cuda